Judahmeek/Significance-Hypothesis-Reasoning-System/README.md

-# Significance-Hypothesis-Based-ARC-AGI-2-puzzle-solver
+# Significance Hypothesis Based Reasoning System (Proving concept by solving ARC-AGI-2 puzzles)
 #### Desperately seeking feedback and contributors!!!
 I'm smart, but I'm not Einstein

 This is a Draft Specification for a proof of concept for specifying how humans solve problem, restricted at the moment to ARC-AGI-2 puzzles.
-Implementation to begin probably today (First, I want to check the ARC-AGI Discord for solutions to the few puzzles that I couldn't solve, and then I'm considering running through the Solution Specification process for another puzzle before beginning implementation.)
+Implementation to begin soon™.
+I've got a couple projects that require less runway.
+Also, I'd like to have potential solutions to [all the major problems that I've identified](#current-unsolved-problems) (current progress: 2/3)

 **Collaboration Platforms:**
-**Slack:** Join me on [a dedicated Slack workspace](https://join.slack.com/t/shbarcagi2puz-int9037/shared_invite/zt-3k0qx6oly-SvinliPi8bjFCNjbP1AcJQ) to discuss this project
+**Discord:** Join me on [a dedicated Discord server](https://discord.gg/M3KC7c3Q) to discuss this project.
 **Github:** Join me on [Github](https://github.com/Judahmeek/Significance-Hypothesis-Based-ARC-AGI-2-puzzle-solver) to actually begin the process of implementing the puzzle solver and test suite.
 **Google Docs:** If you would like to just quickly view the Specification Document and send me some suggestions, you can do so through [Our Google Document](https://docs.google.com/document/d/1wYJyRsPdqNkTecePCfWnnby70mRbmoS4XpySJp_BhC0/edit?usp=sharing).